 Story text Heading link

-The one-year anniversary of the death of George Floyd was marked by protests and remembrances across the United States.
-Civilian deaths in police interactions continue to face heightened scrutiny, notably the deaths of Adam Toledo and Anthony Alvarez in spring 2021 in Chicago.
+The three-year anniversary of the death of George Floyd was marked by protests and remembrances across the United States.
+Civilian deaths in police interactions continue to face heightened scrutiny, notably the deaths of Adam Toledo and Anthony Alvarez in Chicago.

 - Civilian injuries caused by law enforcement impact all citizens in the state, but Black people are consistently and disproportionately the victims of both fatal and non-fatal injuries caused by law enforcement.
 Incidence rates are highest outside of Cook County and Chicago.

 - Injured persons are predominantly male, people 15 and 44 years of age and people on Medicaid or without health insurance, proxies for low income.